JoanPareja/Programacio-II/README.md

 <snippet>
   <content>
-# Programacó II
+# ProgramacÃ³ II
-A simple repository for my files from Programació II
+A simple repository for my files from ProgramaciÃ³ II
 ## Usage
 See and maybe laught at my low knowledge of prgraming.
 ## Contributing